CORE

 • The CDISC Conformance Rules will be an unambiguous, executable set of rules for CDISC Standards.

-• The CDISC Conformance Rules will be a single source of truth, open-source and available to all in the CDISC Library.
+• The CDISC Conformance Rules will be a single source of truth, freely available to all in the CDISC Library.

 • The CDISC Library will provide a rich set of APIs to access the CDISC Conformance Rules.